How long have you been meditating?

 Over the years, it became less interesting to me to tell people how to arrange their bodies, and more interesting to offer ways to know the body intimately as a reflection of the mind.
 And, to know and work with what is discovered both somatically and cognitively.

-What do you find is the biggest difficulty people have?
+What do you and is the biggest difficulty people have?